john-cd/rust_howto/bk/later/categories/science/deep_learning.md

 [`candle`][c~candle-core~docs]↗{{hi:candle}} is a minimalist ML framework for Rust with a focus on performance (including GPU support) and ease of use.
 Candle is like PyTorch written in Rust and focuses on neural network.

-[Candle: a minimalist machine learning framework for rust that focuses on performance including GPU support and ease of use][blog~candle]↗.
+[Candle][blog~candle]↗: a minimalist machine learning framework for rust that focuses on performance including GPU support and ease of use.

 ```rust,editable
 {{#include ../../../crates/cats/science/examples/ml/candle.rs:example}}